 Sew easy tip: If I choose to pink the raw edges, I mark the 5/8 inch SA at the zipper opening BEFORE I pink the edges.
 This way I make sure I sew the CB seam using the correct SA!

 Step 4.
 Partially sew the CB seam.

-Using a regular stitch length, with the right sides together (RST), sew the CB seam, from the hem up to the point where the bottom zipper stop is to take up resident.
+Using a regular stitch length, with the right sides together (RST), sew the CB seam, from the hem up to the point where the bottom zipper stop is to take up residence.

 Make sure to backstitch at the top of the CB seam — because that area will be under a lot of stress during the life of the garment!

-In the image above, the blue arrows are pointing to where I backstitched!
+In the image above, the pink dot points to where I backstitched!

 Step 5.
 Press the SAs open.
 STOP!

 This is where the lapped zipper diverges from the centered (slot) zipper.